16 Years of Unyielding Service. Standing Firm in Conflict. Always Fighting for You.

 Public service runs deep in our veins.
 From groundbreaking firsts to building the foundation of modern Murfreesboro, this is more than a campaign—it is a continuation of a family's promise to its people.

-Daughter of the first African American elected in the South since Reconstruction and Murfreesboro’s first Black Vice Mayor.
+Daughter of the first African American Councilman elected in the South since Reconstruction and Murfreesboro’s first Black Vice Mayor.

 Daughter of the first Black female council woman, showing that leadership is about compassion, strength, and unwavering dedication.